jonathan-saindon/kasa_smartbulb_fun/README.md

 ## Run

-Before running the script, make sure you've lists your bulbs' IP addresses in your `.env`.
+Before running the script, make sure you've listed your bulbs' IP addresses in your `.env`.
 Refer to `.env.example`.

 ```sh
 python main.py